Vulnerability Scanning Overview

 - A target defines the compartments that you want Cloud Guard to monitor, and is associated with a recipe.

 A configuration detector recipe consists of detector rules.
-The default Cloud Guard configuration detector recipe includes rules that check for vulnerabilities and open ports found by the Scanning service.
+The default Cloud Guard configuration detector recipe includes rules that check for vulnerabilities and open ports found by the Vulnerability Scanning service.

 For more information, see Scanning with Cloud Guard.

-Scanning resources, like most types of resources in Oracle Cloud Infrastructure, have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
+Vulnerability Scanning resources, like most types of resources in Oracle Cloud Infrastructure, have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).

 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.